🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 }

-By default resilience4J will now try to call the annotated method three times with a wait duration of 500ms between the single calls.
+By default, resilience4J will now try to call the annotated method three times with a wait duration of 500ms between the single calls.
 If there is no successful invocation, resilience4j will call the fallback method and use its return value.
-But be careful: You want to make sure that the retried operation is idempotent otherwise you may end up with corrupted data.
+But be careful: You want to make sure that the retried operation is idempotent; otherwise you may end up with corrupted data.

-Ready to test
+Ready to Test

-You can implement a test using @SpringBootTest to check the desired behaviour.
+You can implement a test using @SpringBootTest to check the desired behavior.
 An example can be found here.
 But wouldn’t it be cool to see the effects in your real world environment?
-There are good reasons to do this: Due to backoff and retries the Gateway will take more time to process requests than usual.
-This may impact the caller site and overall performance.
-So you must test this in an integrated environment under load:

 • Make sure that the slowed down requests do not exceed the caller’s timeouts (or the fallback would be useless).